 Since then, he has been featured and written about all over the world for his eccentric and fun style.

 He notably used to draw attention at Gay Pride, when he would always wear full drag.

 Jón had no background in politics when he became mayor, but that did not stop him from winning hearts while he was in office and after.

 For a country where the inhabitants really do seem to love their alcohol, it's a surprise even to younger residents that beer was banned in the whole country until the 1st of March 1989.

 The end of this darkest chapter in Iceland's history is celebrated annually.
 On the first day of the third month, it seems everyone hits the town for a few pints of liquid gold.

 Alcohol can still only be purchased at Keflavík International Airport and in Víbuðin, the state-run alcohol store, often given the Orwellian nickname 'Ríkið,’ or 'the government.’

 Beware that the only traffic jam you will find in Iceland nowadays is in front of Ríkið late on Friday afternoons.

-Icelanders coat all of their food in sauce, especially gravy, bearnaise sauce, various dipping sauces and condiments.
+Icelanders coat all of their food in sauce, especially gravy, bearnaise sauce, and various dipping condiments.

 As for sauces on ice-cream, the list goes on further: chocolate, luxury chocolate, caramel, licorice, and one for every fruit.

 People do this in other countries, but not to the same standard; even the Brits, who love their gravy and ketchup, will find the choice overwhelming.

-The toppings for a mere hot dog in Iceland include three different types of sauces: ketchup, hot-dog mustard (which is different from other mustard) and remúlaði (mayonnaise-based sauce, almost exclusively used for this meaty treat).
+The toppings for a mere hot dog in Iceland include three different types of sauces: ketchup, hot-dog mustard (which is different from other mustard), and remúlaði (mayonnaise-based sauce, almost exclusively used for this tasty treat).

 Also, Icelanders put two types of onion with hotdogs, raw and crunchy.
 For a traditional Icelandic hotdog or ‘pylsur,’ simply answer 'everything' when asked about garnishes.

 Icelanders frequently speak on the in-breath.
 This habit is most common when they say ‘Já’ or ‘Jæja,' which means ‘yes’ and ‘well’ respectively.